There's nothing better than owning a piece of Dakar heritage but is it all it's cracked up to be?

 The first sign of doom was when Clubby extracted his genuine Yamaha QEM air filter that he had in his spares box since 2002.
 Keep in mind that there is no telling how long it had been sitting in Yamaha spares warehouses for.
 When Clubby extracted it from the original plastic bag it crumbled in his hand like an overcooked, dry cupcake.

 Maybe the original air filter would be better?
 Unfortunately the outer element fell apart like a single tissue paper that had been passed around a COVID-19 test waiting room.
 It was seriously f#%ked.

-I nervously extracted my air filter from the airbag and gently touched the foam to see how dry the foam element was.
+I nervously extracted my air filter from the airbox and gently touched the foam to see how dry the foam element was.
 It was like plunging your finger into a birthday cake with the moisture content of an Egyptian mummy and just as frightening.

 The first of two trips to MCA warehouse just by chance had the correct Twin Air element in stock which got Clubby out of trouble even through the outer foam element fit like a pair of thirty year old underwear.
 A universal fit blinker relay got the indicators working and with a home made rubber washer and an old Tontine pillow I was able to fashion an air filter that would keep the urban air nasties at bay for a short ride.

 We proudly thumped through the weekend traffic of the southern Sydney beaches like two Ullysees club members who thought they were cool but clearly not.
 Clubby didn't give a rats because he was so excited his indicators were working without having to pay anybody to fix them.